OutSystems/docs-odc/src/eap/building-apps/seo/improve-seo-prerendering.md

 ### Custom domain

 To integrate an external prerender solution, you need a custom domain.
-For more information, refer to [Configure custom domains for apps](../../manage-platform-app-lifecycle/custom-domains.md),
+For more information, refer to [Configure custom domains for apps](../../manage-platform-app-lifecycle/custom-domains.md).

-### Prerender.io account
+### Prerender account

-To configure your pre-render solution, you need an account with Prerender.io.
+To configure your pre-render solution, you need an account with Prerender.
 Select a [plan](https://prerender.io/pricing/) that meets your budget and requirements.

-For more information on the criteria to consider when selecting a plan, refer to [Prerender.io usage and configuration](prerender-usage-config.md)
+For more information on the criteria to consider when selecting a plan, refer to [Prerender usage and configuration](prerender-usage-config.md).

 ### Reverse Proxy/CDN

-Prerender.io offers several options to integrate with your application.
-Integrating with ODC can be achieved using a Reverse Proxy or CDN.
+Prerender offers several options to integrate with your application.
+Integrating with ODC can be achieved using a [Reverse Proxy or CDN](https://docs.prerender.io/docs/integrations-1).

-## Integrating prerender.io with Nginx Reverse Proxy
+## Integrating Prerender with Nginx Reverse Proxy

-When a search engine or a social media bot requests a page, Prerender.io provides the response.
+When a search engine or a social media bot requests a page, Prerender provides the response.
 If the requested page is already cached, a cached version is served.
-If not, Prerender.io fetches the page from your OutSystems app, renders its JavaScript, and serves the fully rendered page to the bot.
+If not, Prerender fetches the page from your OutSystems app, renders its JavaScript, and serves the fully rendered page to the bot.

 <div class="info" markdown="1">

 This process is subject to change.
-For any updates and additional information, refer to [Prerender.io knowledge base](https://docs.prerender.io/docs/nginx-1).
+For any updates and additional information, refer to [Prerender knowledge base](https://docs.prerender.io/docs/nginx-1).

 </div>